MA(Cantab)Hons, PG Dip Psychotherapy & Counselling, MBACP(Reg)

 I am a qualified counsellor and psychotherapist, specialising in crisis counselling which includes, among other issues, bereavement, abuse, betrayal, relationship difficulties, lack of self-esteem, confusion, and anxiety.
-As I am an integrative counsellor, I have learned a number of different therapies, and I tailor my counselling to suit each individual client.
+I also offer counselling for couples.
+As I am an integrative counsellor, I have learned a number of different therapies, and I tailor my counselling to suit each individual client or relationship.

-Occasionally, my clients will need something a little different so I may choose another method to help you tease out something in more depth, but only going as far as you want and at your own pace.
+Occasionally, my clients will need something a little different which requires another method to help you tease out something in more depth, but only going as far as you want and at your own pace.
 My belief is that therapy cannot be rushed and only you know what is best for you.
 This way you are in control of your therapy.
 Nothing will be expected of you and it will all unfold at your own pace.

-If you would like to know more, you can book a free 30-minute telephone or face-to-face consultation following which I will leave it to you to contact me if you want to go ahead.
+If you would like to know more about individual therapy, you can book a free 30-minute telephone or face-to-face consultation following which I will leave it to you to contact me if you want to go ahead.
 I will be very happy for you to take time to decide what you want to do.

 Training, qualifications & experience

-Working as a solicitor, then as a law lecturer for many years, I became aware of a growing need within me to work with people at a deeper level, so I embarked on my journey to become a counsellor.
+Working as a solicitor, then as a law lecturer for many years, I became aware of a growing personal need to work with people at a deeper level, so I embarked on my journey to become a counsellor.

 I started by obtaining my level 2 and 3 certificates in a sandwich year at Swarthmore College in Leeds.
 Following this I obtained a level 7 Postgraduate Diploma in Counselling and Psychotherapy.